 The commons will also get a boost from recently begun renovations to the exterior of Engineering Hall, a project that will create a more visible and central main entrance leading into the area.

-“It is a space that encourages planned collaborations and spontaneous connections, not only among our students but among faculty, staff and visitors to our campus,” College of Engineering Dean Ian Robertson says.
+“It is a space that encourages planned collaborations and spontaneous connections, not only among our students but among faculty, staff and visitors to our campus,” says Ian Robertson, Grainger Dean of the College of Engineering.
 “In so many ways, this gathering space is the heart of our engineering community.”

 Author: Tom Ziemer